m-vokhm/Quadruple/README.md

 #### Testing
 A simple stand-alone test utility `QuadTest.java` is included in `com.mvohm.quadruple.test` package located in the `test` folder.
+You can run it in an IDE, alternatively you can build the project with Maven (or download a release), and run the tests from a command line as follows:

+A simple standalone test utility `QuadTest.java` is included in the `com.mvohm.quadruple.test` package, located in the `test` folder.
+You can run it in an IDE, or you can build the project with Maven (or download a release), and run the tests from the command line as follows:

+    java -cp Quadruple-RV.jar;Quadruple-RV-tests.jar com.mvohm.quadruple.test.QuadTest

+where `RV` stands for the release version.

 It uses a statically defined set of test data to provide complete coverage of the code under test, as well as automatically generated data sequences